I’m looking back on our skiing trip to the USA and thinking about what we will do next time.

 The boys were surprisingly well behaved on the journey, even with a delay on the outward leg due to ‘snow’ at Heathrow (interestingly, there was about 3 feet of snow on the ground in Boston, but the delay was caused by a fleeting sleety shower at Heathrow…).
 Having a mum with a sore back really brought out a sense of responsibility in them.
 In fact the only fighting they did was over who was going to push the wheelchair!
 The other big factor was electronic gadgetry.
 They both had their tablets with them, and on the transatlantic flight they had the in-flight entertainment, which kept them quiet for the entire time.

 In the meantime, we enjoyed our hotel which was a real treat.
 We stayed at the Hampton Inn and Suites and found it ideal for us.
 It had a great pool area with slides and fountains which kept the kids entertained, and the communal areas and staff were fantastic.
-We were also ideally located right on the White Mountain Highway in North Conway which was among the tax free shopping outlets and a huge choice of restaurants, and a lovely little town with more boutique shopping too.
+We were also ideally located right on the White Mountain Highway in North Conway which was among the tax free shopping outlets and a huge choice of restaurants.
+There is a lovely little town with more boutique shopping too.

 Once we got out, it was a treat to ski with the boys.
 Their practice sessions on the dry slope at Sunderland had really brought them on, and they could manage most slopes without too much difficulty.